jthurteau/wrest/README.md

 SAF provides wrapper funcionality for:

-- Framework agnostic and chainable application kickstarting
+- Flexible, framework agnostic application kickstarting (bootstrapping)
-- Debugging and Insulation
+- Development tools like: Testing, Profiling, Debugging, Insulation, Backending, etc.
 - Hooks for RESTFUL API development and consumption
 - Some of PHP's native function shortcomings, e.g. Array functions

 SAF introduces no global scope pollution and aims to provide mechanims to allow the transition from reliance of such practices.
-While it allows complete flexibility in coding practices, the recommended mechanism for "kickstart" is as follows:
+When used as a "bootstrap", it allows a high degree of flexibility in coding practices.
+Its components are designed to be leveraged even when it is not employed for bootstrapping.

+The bootstrapping facility for SAF is called "kickstart" because it is used to encapsulate existing bootstrapping processes.
+This allows projects to amphibiously employ multiple frameworks and support routes managed by different (or no) frameworks running in parallel.

-Encapsulate entry into the "application" as a "transaction".
-The web server hands off the transaction to a "gateway script", which identifies what to execute and provides a baseline response if the application fails.
+Kickstart models the "application's" excecution lifcycle as a "transaction".
+The web server hands off the transaction to a "gateway script", which identifies what application to execute and provides a baseline response if the application fails.

-Most frameworks provide a "bootstrap" process that may include some functions of the gateway, and fill a similar role in executive function.
-Since SAF is framework agnostic, it provides an optional intermediary "kickstart" process.
-It is designed to be flexible such that SAF can manage the entire gateway-to-bootstrap process, or negotiate any portions of it.
+Most frameworks provide a similar mechanism called "bootstrap" process that may include some functions of the gateway, and fill a similar role to Kickstart in executive function.
+Since SAF is framework agnostic, it provides Kickstart an optional intermediary bootstrap process that dovetails into (or replaces) existing framework bootstraps.
+It is designed to be flexible such that SAF can manage the entire gateway-to-shutdown application execution lifcycle, or negotiate any portion of it.

 ## Core Concepts ##